Student Loan Benefits: Everything you need to know in 8 minutes

 Increasing compensation is a costly solution.
 Forbes estimates the average raise an employee receives for leaving is a 10% to 20% increase in salary.
 Shelling out that kind of cash to keep one or two of your star performers may make sense, but is not sustainable company-wide.

 Adjusting benefits offerings is a more reasonable strategy.
-Following the shift to remote work, many companies are already reassessing how relevant and impactful their offerings are.
+Following the shift to remote & hybrid work, many companies are already reassessing how relevant and impactful their offerings are.

 Relevant